ACADEMIC AND PASTORAL SUPPORT IN KS3 & KS4

 The Student Welfare Officers have a great deal of experience working with students at KS3 and KS4.
 They are non-teaching professionals who are available during the school day to speak to parents and students to support them and discuss with them any concerns that they may have.

 The School’s Prefects play an important role in setting an example to younger students and supporting the day-to-day life of the School.
 They help students in lessons, run competitions, supervise and organise school events, and carry out general duties.

 All students follow a Personal, Social and Health Education Programme which is designed to support the students’ development in school and beyond.
 In Year 7 this programme focuses on many of the issues concerned with moving to a new school.

-There are plenty of opportunities for students to develop personal and social skills such as leadership and teamwork through the House Competition.
-Such opportunities include the traditional Sports Day, spelling bees, public speaking, the School Swimming Gala, and the annual School Charity Days.
+There are plenty of opportunities for students to develop personal and social skills such as leadership and teamwork through the House Competitions.
+Such opportunities include the traditional Sports Day, spelling bees, public speaking, the School Swimming Gala and the annual School Charity Days.